paulenriquez/coolify-apps/open-webui/DOCS.md

 To make this accessible via SSH Local Port Forwarding, the Docling Serve container is bound to `127.0.0.1` (see "ports" section of the `docling` service.)

-Hence, by running `ssh -L 25001:localhost:25001 <USERNAME>@<YOUR_SERVER_ADDRESS>`, you'll be able to access this UI on your device at http://localhost:5001/ui.
+Hence, by running `ssh -L 25001:localhost:25001 <USERNAME>@<YOUR_SERVER_ADDRESS>`, you'll be able to access this UI on your device at http://localhost:25001/ui.

+---

+### Web Search

+Open WebUI works with DuckDuckGo out of the box.
+For ease of set-up, this has been configured as the default search engine of this Open WebUI deployment.

+#### For more advanced use-cases...

+I _highly_ recommend [Tavily](https://www.tavily.com/) — both for _Web Search_ and _Web Loader_.

+They have a generous free tier, and have reasonable pay-as-you-go pricing.

 ---